ossec/archive-ossec.github.io-archive/README.md

 # ossec.github.io

-This site is built with Sophinx using the code base in ossec/ossec-website.
+This site is built with Sphinx using the code base in ossec/ossec-website.
+To see what it looks like on the web go to http://ossec.github.io.